-- 6 A Togo is to the west, Nigeria is to the east and Burkino Faso and Niger are to the north. - B Benin has an area of about 113,000 km.
-The capital city of Benin is Porto-Novo and the currency is the CFA franc. - C Benin has/have a population of about 8.4 million people.
-There are four main ethnic groups. - 1 Let the students correct their own work.
+- 6 A Benin is a country in West Africa.
+Togo is to the east, Nigeria is to the west and Burkina Faso and Niger are to the north. - B Benin has an area of about 113,000 km2.
+The capital of Benin is Porto-Novo and the currency \underline{is} the \overline{CFA} franc. - C Benin has/have a population of about 8.4 million people.
+There are four main ethnic groups. - 7 Let the students correct their own work.
 Ask selected students to dictate to you the correct number and letter, followed by the words.
 Write their answers on the board.
 If possible, underline the numbers and letters in a coloured chalk to help the students carry out the marking correctly.

-- le everyone = all the people - 2a agriculture = growing crops and raising animals - 3d capital city = the main city in a country - 4b currency = like the CFA franc and the Ghanaian cedi - 5f ocean = the sea - $\underline{6c}$ tourists = people who visit a country
+- $\underline{1e}$ everyone = all the people - 2a agriculture = growing crops and raising animals - 3d capital city = the main city in a country - 4b currency = like the CFA franc and the Ghanaian cedi - $\underline{5f}$ ocean = the sea - $\underline{6c}$ tourists = people who visit a country

-The students can complete the activities on the revision page (page 73) of their Workbooks.
+• The students can complete the activities on the revision page (page 73) of their Workbooks.